HiveMint/Organization/PeopleDAO/Incubation_Application.md

 ## 5) Provide a description of your project and how it solves the above need/problem/gap.

 - Break common needs into reusable components that can be configured via a simple to use admin interface
 - Flexible mint component which can take any ABI and allow configuration for common mint options.
+Initial version built to the HiveMint contract template.
+Projects wishing to deploy custom smart contracts will require an audit fee and be handled on a case-by-case basis.
 - If consumers are tuned into a “safe place to mint” new projects — there will be less hesitation with diving into new NFT drops.
 - A marketplace directory allowing NFT projects and Non-profits/DAOs to link up to collaborate on shared goals.